HomeDev GuideRecipesAPI Reference

 • Through a custom provider.

-In a standard installation, media will be automatically published and indexed when uploaded, (unless you have a content approval workflow in place).
-This can be changed through the UIOptions.AutoPublishMediaOnUpload setting.
+In a standard installation, CMS automatically publishes and indexes media when you upload them (unless you have a content approval workflow in place).
+You can change this with the UIOptions.AutoPublishMediaOnUpload setting.

 Image Editor

-CMS has a built-in image editor providing basic image editing capabilities like resize and crop.
+CMS has a built-in image editor providing basic image editing capabilities like resizing and cropping.

-To help editors applying the correct image size for content, you can configure preset values that editors can select in the image editor.
-The configuration is added to the <episerver> section of the web.config file.
+To help editors apply the correct image size for content, you can configure preset values that editors can select in the image editor.
+CMS adds the configuration to the <episerver> section of the web.config file.
 The configuration example below adds image size options "small", "medium", and "large" to the Image Editor.

 <episerver>